-Grenades are quite possibly the most underestimated weapons in Counter-Strike, as they can shift the pace of any round in seconds.
-They can flush out enemies from power-positions, block off vantage points, and even be lethal when timed right.
-All you need is a good in-game sense of throwing trigonometry and grenade physics, and then you’ll be golden.
+Grenades are possibly the most underestimated items in CS:GO.
+They can shift the pace of a round in seconds.
+They can flush out your enemies from power positions, block off vantage points, and even secure a kill.
+All you need is a good sense of trigonometry and grenade physics.

 Pistols are the least powerful weapons in CS:GO.
-In most cases, you won’t be winning many aim duels with these guns, unless your enemies make big mistakes.
-The best way to use pistols is to be in your opponents’ faces, combine your close-quarters gameplay with grenades, and have as much team support as possible.
-That way, it puts more pressure on your enemies to not screw up against these measly peashooters.
+In most cases, you won’t be winning aim duels with these guns unless your enemies slip up and make a huge mistake.
+The best way to use pistols is by getting up in your opponents’ faces and hoping for the best.

-The Heavy category consists of two types of weapons: shotguns and light-machine guns.
-Heavies are typically not a part of the weapon meta, but it can sometimes be fun to whip out from time to time.
+The Heavy category consists of two types of weapons: shotguns and light machine guns.
+Heavies are typically not a part of the weapon meta, but they can be fun to whip out from time to time.
 Shotguns, especially, have a shock factor and can be used in close-quarters action to wreak havoc.
 LMGs, though, are less impactful and come with a hefty price tag.

-The best way to get to know each weapon is by using them in different casual game modes.
-If you turn on “random weapons” in Deathmatch, you’ll be able to get a good feel for all of them and you can adapt them to your playstyle.
-That way you can become closer to the game’s weapons in ways you never thought possible.
+The best way to get to know each weapon is by using them in casual game modes.
+If you turn on “random weapons” in Deathmatch, you’ll be able to get a good feel for them.
+Practice makes perfect, after all.